 - Mauricio Castro

 - Gabriel Glagovski (dynamics, fluidity, technique) – Buenos Aires

 - Christina Cortez (jumps, dynamics) – Buenos Aires

 - Homer Ladas (technique, musicality) – San Francisco

 - Horacio Godoy (musicality, milonga) – Buenos Aires

 Klaus is known for his systematic, clear, and analytical way of teaching.
 Thanks to his formal background in science, engineering, martial arts, vocational teaching, instructional design, and study of the human mind, Klaus is known to facilitate fast progress in his students.

 From traditional to Tangofusion – exploring the whole dance spectrum

 Klaus has found a way of fusing his background in other dances – in particular Salsa – with the concepts of Argentine tango to achieve nearly complete freedom in partner dancing.
 As a result, his way of dancing has been described as exceptionally free, musical, playful, dynamic, fun, comfortable, and easy to follow.
 This could be accomplished despite the large repertoire of moves and continuous experimenting with new ideas.
 Although a passionate teacher, he is very much a social dancer first.

-In the video below, Klaus improvises with Australian Tango teacher and champion Hosanna Heinrich.
-He demonstrates to his students and friends that no beats are needed to dance Tango.
 Traditional Tango music has many rhythmic and melodic layers that may be hard to separate for non-experts.
-Many modern Tangos (e.g. electronic Tango or music by Astor Piazzolla) or non-Tangos are free of such complications.
+Many modern Tangos (e.g. electronic Tango or music by Astor Piazzolla, see below), or non-Tangos, are free of such complications.